Cabinet color preview

 Yes, you can try it with signup credits.
 New users receive 2 free credits after sign-up, and one standard cabinet preview uses 2 credits.

-Can I upload a photo from my phone?
+Can I use it on my phone?

 A standard cabinet preview uses 2 credits.
 An HD cabinet preview uses 4 credits.
 Generation usually takes about 1-2 minutes.